15 Awesome Things to do in Pai, Thailand

-The common saying I heard about Pai before visiting was that you would “go there for two days, stay for two weeks.”
+The common thing I heard about Pai before visiting was that you would “go there for two days and stay for two weeks.”
 I hardly knew anything about this secluded village in the mountains.
 I doubted I would actually be around that long.
-However, I soon discovered there are so many things to do in Pai that I couldn’t leave!
+However, I soon discovered there were so many things to do in Pai that I could hardly leave!